YebowenHu/SportsGen/README.md

 </div>

-## hands-on Sports Analytical Tasks
+## Hands-on Sports Analytical Tasks
-Tasks published on paper are prepared in folder "benchmarks/."
+Tasks published on paper are prepared in the folder "benchmarks/."

 Data format
 ```json